-A five-year funding settlement, the Community Pharmacy Contractual Framework (CPCF), was set between PSNC, the Department of Health and Social Care, and NHS England in 2019.
+A five-year funding settlement, the Community Pharmacy Contractual Framework (CPCF), was set between CPE, the Department of Health and Social Care, and NHS England in 2019.
 It was agreed that the funding for this would remain fixed at £2.592 billion per year, but annual reviews would test the progress of the deal, and pharmacies would be helped to ease capacity constraints.
+Negotiations on the next contract will begin in 2024.

-Since 2019, the COVID-19 pandemic has placed significant additional pressures on pharmacies, and little progress has been made on releasing capacity within the sector.
+Since 2019, pharmacies have been grappling with increasing pressures, and little progress has been made on releasing capacity within the sector.
 Costs and workload have continued to rise rapidly, with inflationary pressures that could never have been predicted when the funding deal was agreed, and pharmacies have also taken on a range of new services that support their patients.